Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

   - alpha=0.0: Use only keyword search (sparse vectors)
   - alpha=1.0: Use only semantic search (dense vectors)
   - alpha=0.5: Equal weight to both approaches (default)
+- **RAG Mode**: Different modes are better for different use cases
+  - summarize: Best for getting a quick overview
+  - explain: Best for educational contexts
+  - analyze: Best for finding insights
+  - detail: Best for comprehensive information

 ## Limitations

 - Large PDF files may take longer to process with OCR
 - Processing speed depends on Mistral API response time
-- Maximum file size for Mistral OCR API may be limited
+- Maximum file size for Mistral OCR API may be limited (typically 50MB)
+- NLTK download may fail due to SSL certificate issues (automatic fallback implemented)
+- OpenAI API usage incurs costs based on token consumption

 ## Future Improvements

 - Add support for more document types (DOCX, TXT, etc.)
 - Implement document summarization
 - Add document similarity search
 - Add document filtering by metadata
+- Support for more LLMs beyond OpenAI
+- Web interface for searching and viewing results